 Bond funds and ETFs can feel like a black box.
 You only see fluctuating prices, which stress you out when the prices keep going down.

 Bonds in a ladder feel more transparent.
-They pay interest like clockwork and they pay back the principal as promised.
-This feels more orderly.
+The interest payments come like clockwork and the bonds pay back the principal as promised.
+Having a predictable income feels more orderly.
 It may still be worth doing when you continuously reinvest or when you withdraw only a small amount each year from your bonds even if the end results are not much different than investing in a bond fund or ETF.
 Feeling more comfortable psychologically helps you stay with your investments.

 You may still choose to do a rolling bond ladder or a long ladder for psychological comfort.
 Just don’t think it’s worth paying someone to do it for you.
 If doing a rolling bond ladder or a super-long ladder becomes too much work for what it’s worth, just invest in a bond fund or ETF.